Eric Archer

 Bio:

-His research interests include issues of diversity and inclusion in postsecondary education with an emphasis on international education and the internationalization of higher education both in the U.S. and abroad.
-His work has been published in a variety of outlets including the Journal of Interdisciplinary Studies in Education, the Journal of College Student Retention: Research, Theory & Practice, the Journal for the Study of Sports and Athletes in Education, Sports and Athletics in Higher Education (ASHE Reader), Disability as Diversity in Higher Education: Policies and Practices to Enhance Student Success, and in the 10th Anniversary edition of Reframing Campus Conflict: Student Conduct Practice Through the Lens of Inclusive Excellence.
+His work has been published in a variety of outlets, among others, including Global Comparative Education, the Journal of Critical Global Issues, the Journal of Interdisciplinary Studies in Education, the Journal of International Students, the Journal of Postsecondary Student Success, and in the 10th Anniversary edition of Reframing Campus Conflict: Student Conduct Practice Through the Lens of Inclusive Excellence.